 Outside drains and gullies serve an important function within a property.
-They are responsible for the disposal of waste and other sewerage from the property to a main sewer.
-But the maintenance of these are often neglected by home owners.
+They are responsible for the disposal of waste and other sewerage from the property to the main sewer.
+But the maintenance of these is often neglected by homeowners.
 The repercussions of this neglect usually show themselves in the form of a blockage or foul smells permeating the area.

 In this blog post, we will list various methods you can try yourself to remove a blockage from your outside drains or gullies.
 The best part?
 You won’t have to spend money on something you could have easily done yourself, the only cost is a bit of time and hard work.